-Scientific Secretary, Office of the Principal Scientific Advisor to the Government of India
+Scientific Secretary, Office of the Principal Scientific Adviser to the Government of India

 After receiving Master's degree in Geology from Patna University, Arabinda Mitra started his career in 1985 as a research scholar in the Dept. of Geology, Delhi University.
 In 1987 he joined the Department of Atomic Energy, Government of India as a Scientific Officer and was involved in survey and exploration geology of the Himalayas.